pieFi-platform/.github/.github/pull_request_template.md

 1. Clickup link here
 2. Another link if necessary

+## How to test
+1. Go to postman and use...

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
 - [ ] My changes generate no new warningss